-In this article we define terms and explain the underlying metabolic processed that determine the ventilatory markers of intensity.
+In this article about the physiology of intensity monitoring, we define terms and explain the underlying metabolic processes that determine the ventilatory markers of intensity.

 VT2: Anaerobic Threshold (AnT)

 CO2 is one of the products of the metabolic processes at the cellular level.
-As the ATP production rate increases so does the production of CO2.
-This triggers the ventilation center of the brain to breath deeper and faster in an effort to blow off the excess CO2 through exhalations.
+As the ATP production rate increases, so does the production of CO2.
+This triggers the ventilation center of the brain to breathe deeper and faster in an effort to blow off the excess CO2 through exhalations.

-The main determinant of the VT2 or MLSS pace is the lowly AeT pace.
-That is because: The faster the slow twitch muscle fibers can remove the lactate being produced by the faster twitch, high power fibers the greater the intensity that can be sustained for longer.
+The main determinant of the VT2 or MLSS (maximum lactate steady state) pace is the lowly AeT pace.
+That is because the faster the slow twitch muscle fibers can remove the lactate being produced by the faster twitch, high-power fibers, the greater the intensity that can be sustained for longer.
 Therefore having a high AeT pace will mean that you will have a higher MLSS/VT2 pace.
 This very important point is often misunderstood by coaches and athletes alike.

 Many studies have shown that VT2 or MLSS or AnT is the best predictor of endurance performance in events lasting from around 2 minutes to about 2 hours.
 Increasing the AnT is clearly one of the best ways known to improve endurance performance.
 However, increasing the pace at AeT is the first and most important step in increasing the pace at AnT.